-- Ballet and Contemporary technique: Young people receive a regular Contemporary and Ballet class at each training session where they develop their technique in each style, their approach to dance and safe practice.
+- Ballet and Contemporary technique: Young people receive a regular Contemporary and Ballet class at each training session where they develop their technique, body awareness, approach to dance and safe practice.

-- Creative workshops: Students have worked with a number of national and international artists for creative sessions such as Gary Clark, Alexander Whitley, Helen Parlour, Rosie Kay, Fred Gehrig, Regina Wielingen, and many more.
+- Creative workshops: Students have worked with a number of national and international artists for creative sessions such as Gary Clarke, Alexander Whitley, Lea Anderson, Rosie Kay, Fred Gehrig, Regina Wielingen.

-- Performance opportunities : Students will get the opportunity to perform 2 – 3 times a year to enhance their performance experience and compliment their training.
-In addition to this there is a summer intensive, which combines students from both Yuva Gati and Dance Generation and culminates in an exciting performance.
-This is a great way to end the term and allows to students transfer the skills they have acquired and developed over the course of the term, into a performance.
-It also gives students the opportunity to team up with and learn from students from other dance disciplines
+- Performance opportunities: Students will get the opportunity to perform 2 – 3 times a year to enhance their performance experience and complement their training.
+In addition to this, there is a summer intensive, which combines students from both Yuva Gati and Dance Generation and culminates in an exciting performance in a professional venue.
+This is a great way to end the term and allows students to transfer the skills they have acquired and developed over the course of the term, into a performance.
+It also gives students the opportunity to team up with and learn from students from other dance disciplines.

 Individual Training Plans

-Each participant has an Individual Training Plan devised in consultation with parents/ guardian and local dance teacher to support the student’s learning, and ensure balance is maintained between the demands of school work and dance studies.
+Each participant has an Individual Training Plan devised in consultation with parents/ guardian and local dance teacher to support the student’s learning, and ensure a balance is maintained between the demands of school work and dance studies.
 This also allows dancers to reach their potential throughout their time on the programme.

 What other people say